Lizock/derusting/toRefresh.md

 Looked up how float number is being defined.
 Looked up how to iterate through a string using a for each loop.
+Looked up how to iterate trhoug a HashMap using a for each loop.
 -